 Because getting time away from work may already be a barrier for under-represented people in tech, offering free tickets to those individuals may make it more possible for them to secure workplace buy-in on their participation.
 If your budget has room, this is a good place to spend some of the extra money.
 Be sure you comply with all local laws that may apply in regards to demographic information and the uses thereof.

 Attendee email or direct-contact information should never be visible on the website or given out to vendors.
-We value privacy and anti-spam a lot!
+We value privacy and do not want attendees to be spammed.

 We provide a sample schedule in the event template.